-To contextualize the current state of populist discourse across different European geographic areas; To assess the impact of both, economic and political crises on the success of the populist parties; To explore the literature on the conceptualization of populist discourse and compare the main theories; To investigate the theoretical explanation of the rise of populism; To analyse how the level of corruption affect the rise of populism; To analyse the effect of the labor market dynamics as a feature that contributes in the rise of populism;

-if the governmental expenditures on the education field play a significant role in the rise of populism; 8.
-To analyse to what extent the ideology used from the populist leaders in their populist narrative, plays an important role in the rise of populism; 9.
-To analyse forms of representation of the political elite in the 'populist' countries and compare whether it is the parliamentary or presidential system that is more likely to support the rise of populism.
+1. To contextualize the current state of populist discourse across different European geographic areas; 2.
+To assess the impact of both, economic and political crises on the success of the populist parties; 3.
+To explore the literature on the conceptualization of populist discourse and compare the main theories; 4.
+To investigate the theoretical explanation of the rise of populism; 5.
+To analyze how the level of corruption affects the rise of populism; 6.
+To analyze the effect of the labor market dynamics as a feature that contributes in the rise of populism; 7.
+To investigate if the governmental expenditures on the education field play a significant role in the rise of populism; 8.
+To analyze to what extent the ideology used from the populist leaders in their populist narrative, plays an important role in the rise of populism; 9.
+To analyze forms of representation of the political elite in the 'populist' countries and compare whether it is the parliamentary or presidential system that is more likely to support the rise of populism.